 The department is committed to ongoing loss control management and health-safety activities.
 These include promoting safety committee participation; providing health and safety education and training; and reviewing and updating workplace safety rules.
-The management of the Department of Environmental Protection (DEP) is committed to providing its employees with a safe and healthy workplace.
+The management of the Florida Department of Environmental Protection (DEP) is committed to providing its employees with a safe and healthy workplace.

 This policy statement serves to express management's commitment and involvement in providing our employees with a safe and healthy workplace.